wagtail/wagtailtrans/docs/source/migrating.rst

 5. Update migrations file to add the newly ``translatablepage_ptr_id`` field in the required table.

 .. note::
     We've made some assumptions when creating this migration file, for example a default language ``en``.
-Please make sure you've checked all the database queries and adjusted them according your own setup before executing.
+Please make sure you've checked all the database queries and adjusted them according to your own setup before executing.

 .. code-block:: python